cose-wg/HPKE/draft-ietf-cose-hpke.md

 A sender MUST set the alg parameter in the protected header, which indicates the use of HPKE.

-The sender MUST place the HPKE sender information structure into the unprotected header.
+The sender MUST place the kid and the HPKE sender information structure into the unprotected header.

 {{cddl-hpke-one-layer}} shows the COSE_Encrypt0 CDDL structure.